neptune890/PD2LutrisBundle/README.md

 # PD2LutrisBundle
-Dependencies for Lutris install script to install Project Diablo 2 on Linux
+Dependencies for Lutris install script to install Project Diablo 2 on Linux using AutoHotKey to minimize manual steps.